 Dr. Sequist is a member of the Taos Pueblo tribe in New Mexico and is committed to improving Native American health care, serving as the director of the Four Directions Summer Research Program at Harvard Medical School and the medical director of the Brigham and Women’s Hospital Physician Outreach Program with the Indian Health Service.
 He graduated from Cornell University with a B.S. in chemical engineering.
-He received his MD from Harvard Medical School, and his MPH from the Harvard School of Public Health.
+He received his MD from Harvard Medical School, and his Masters in Public Health (MPH) from the Harvard School of Public Health.

 Genesis Physicians Group (Dallas, TX)